cassgvp/WIN-Open-Neuroimaging-Community/docs/tools/data.md

 [WIN XNAT](https://xnat.win.ox.ac.uk) (accessible from the unversity network or VPN) is currently being built and will be used to share imaging data internally within WIN.
 The prototype system is the [DPUK Oxford XNAT](https://dpuk.fmrib.ox.ac.uk).

 ### Access
 Accounts to the DPUK Oxford XNAT are local.
+To create an account click the register account link on the front page.
+An email will be sent to the admin team who will enable your account after appropriate checks.

+TODO: update these instructions when we move to *xnat.win*.

 ### Useful background
 The [XNAT](https://xnat.org) website has useful background information about the XNAT platform.